ashvardanian/SimSIMD/rust/README.md

 }
 ```

-Call `configure_thread` at the start of every thread that will invoke NumKong kernels.
+Call `configure_thread` at the start of every thread that will use AMX operations.
 In a thread-pool setting, each worker thread needs its own call.
 The function is idempotent and cheap to call more than once on the same thread.